Mekhi Becton explains emotions of his 1st trip to the playoffs

-The Eagles were still in the third quarter a couple weeks ago when Mekhi Becton told a couple of his O-line teammates that tears were coming.
+The Eagles were still in the third quarter a couple weeks ago when Mekhi Becton told his O-line teammates that tears were coming.

 “Bro, I’m gonna cry,” Becton said.